chplushsieh/carvana-challenge/README.md

 - [ ] make first submission (complete test.py)
 - [ ] hold the entire dataset in memory for train/val
 - [ ] experimenting with UNet parameters and architectures
+    - [ ] try Adam or other optimizers
 - [ ] try a memory-efficient DenseNet